 This make-ahead method is a game-changer when you're cooking multiple dishes.
 It frees up space (and mental energy!) so you can actually enjoy the holiday too.

-Nadia's Expert Tips And Tricks
+Nadia's Expert Tips For Traeger Smoked Mac And Cheese

 - Double the batch.
 This dish is made for feeding a crowd.
 Whether you're hosting Thanksgiving, a summer BBQ, or a potluck with friends, this one always disappears fast.
 You can easily double it and use a large foil pan if you're cooking for a big group.